 Any gardening fan must visit the world famous Beth Chatto Gardens - inspirationally transformed over four decades with plants suited to the conditions.
 Don't miss the opportunity to take home some plants as souvenirs from the nursery, a favourite haunt of television gardeners!

 At High Woods Country Park (once a Royal hunting forest) on the edge of town, you can take a marked walking trail through the greenery.
-Then soak up even more nature at a Local Nature Reserve.
-Fingringhoe Wick has a full events programme including children's activities related to its grassland, heathland, estuarine and freshwater habitats while Abberton Reservoir is a major place for bird watching and is a Site of Special Scientific Interest.
+You can then soak up even more nature at a Local Nature Reserve: Fingringhoe Wick has a full events programme including children's activities related to its grassland, heathland, estuarine and freshwater habitats while Abberton Reservoir is a major place for bird watching and is a Site of Special Scientific Interest.

 The Dedham Vale has the official status of an Area of Outstanding Natural Beauty.
-It is perfect cycling and walking country and is the only way to really appreciate Constable's landscapes.
+It is perfect for cycling and walking, and this is the proper way to really appreciate Constable's landscapes.
 Delight in discovering this quintessential English countryside at a more relaxed pace, the way that Constable himself did by taking The Painters' Trail, a cycle route taking in scenes and skies so favoured by some of Britain's leading artists.
-The Dedham Hopper Bus is running again in 2013 please click here to view this years timetable.
-It will start operating on the 2nd July and will stop at the end of September.
-More details will be published shortly.

 To help keep the area special and the traffic noises at a low, public transport is the best way to get to Dedham.
 For an ideal journey, we recommend taking the train from Colchester to Manningtree, then walking across the beautiful landscape, and finally stopping off for a well-deserved break in Dedham town.